EricWard.com - Natural Content Linking Strategies (Est 1994)

 Natural linking strategist and content publicist Eric Ward founded the Web's very first online promotion services, called NetPOST and URLwire, in 1994.
 Eric then helped Jeff Bezos announce Amazon.com's launch, and subsequently won the 1995 Tenagra Award For Internet Marketing Excellence, which was the industry's "Oscar" back then.
 Since then Eric and his methods have been written about in hundreds of publications and been featured in college courses about online marketing.

-Eric was one of 25 people profiled in Online Marketing Heroes, a book from Wiley & Sons, Inc. Written by Michael Miller, and in 2013 Eric authored the book the Ultimate Guide to Link Building for Entrepreneur Press
+In 1997 Eric was named one of the Web's 100 most influential people by Websight magazine.
+In 2008 Eric was one of 25 people profiled in Online Marketing Heroes, a book from Wiley & Sons, Inc., written by Michael Miller, and in 2013 Eric authored the book The Ultimate Guide to Link Building for Entrepreneur Press.

 Today, Eric has two missions.

 First, he publishes LinkMoses Private.
 LinkMoses Private is a newsletter sent several times every month to private subscribers.
-The newsletter contains high quality Link Opportunity Alerts (LOA's), linking strategies, tactics and case studies based on my client work over the past 18 years.
+The newsletter contains high quality Link Opportunity Alerts (LOA's), linking strategies, tactics and case studies based on his client work over the past 18+ years.

 Second, Eric offers experienced link building training, ethical and effective link building services, credible link building strategy and counsel.
 He's written posts on Link Building Best Practices and provides 250+ public/free strategic Link building articles, webcasts, and presentations.

 In early 1992, I started taking evening school Graduate courses at U.T.
 Knoxville, where I learned about the Internet for the first time.
-Back then the Internet was Gopher, WAIS, USENET, and for the adventurous, Lynx.
+Back then the Internet was Gopher, WAIS, USENET, ListServs, and for the adventurous, Lynx.
 I was hooked.
-I've been online for hours almost daily ever since, learning and absorbing everything I can about it.
-I transformed myself from disinterested sales guy into really interested netgeek, and I loved it.
+I've been online ever since, learning and absorbing everything I can.
+I transformed myself from gregarious but disinterested sales guy into introverted netgeek, and I loved it.
 I remember then grad student Mark Andreesen's first distribution of Mosaic 1.0, (Netscape's Great Grandmother), and I was online the day Jerry Yang and David Filo first turned Yahoo loose.
 Akebono anyone?
-Back then Jerry used to help me create new Yahoo categories.
+Back then Jerry helped me create a new Yahoo category.

 On the home front, my wife Melissa and I have three children (two boys and a girl), assorted animals, and a growing mountain of broken toys in my office.